AcalaNetwork/Acala/modules/homa-lite/README.md

    This should launch some local test nodes running Karura(parachain) and Rococo(relaychain)
 3. Open a new web browser, go to `https://polkadot.js.org/apps/#/explorer`
 4. Connect to a parachain node.
-5. You can now send Extrinsic to the Homa Lite Module for testing.
+5. You can now send Extrinsics to the Homa Lite Module for testing.

 ### Reference on how to use the Pokadot.js app
 #### To submit an extrinsics as ROOT
 * Open the Developer -> Extrinsics tab.
 Select `sudo` -> `sudo(call)`
 * Ensure ALICE signs the transaction.
 In the `make run` test chain, ALICE is the root.